 “It said Lilly had begun her journey to us,” Maria remembered.
 “I was so relieved!”

-Unfortunately, this was just one more tactic deployed by skilled criminals to reel their victim in for the kill.
+Unfortunately, this was just one more tactic deployed by skilled criminals to reel their victims in for the kill.

 These scammers weren’t entirely done with Maria.